• Nothing Found

 Tips for your taxi in Frankfurt

-1. More and more drivers are starting to accept payments by card.
+4. Most drivers accept card payments.
 However, as that’s not the case for all drivers, if you want to pay by card, ask if you can do so before beginning your ride.

-3. Tipping your driver is at your discretion.
-If you had great service, you may consider leaving a tip of around 10%.
+5. Tipping your driver is at your discretion.
+If you experience great service, you can tip around 10%.

-Frankfurt is known to be well equipped when it comes to accessibility.
-Several companies offer wheelchair accessible vehicles; you can pre-book an accessible taxi with Wheelchair Accessible Holiday Taxis, or you can find a list of companies that offer suitable vehicles here.
+Frankfurt is known to be well-equipped when it comes to accessibility.
+Several companies offer wheelchair-accessible vehicles equipped with ramps and/or lifts.
+You can pre-book an accessible taxi with Wheelchair Accessible Holiday Taxis or you can find a list of companies that offer suitable vehicles here.

 Frequently asked questions